There is no other city in Europe like Amsterdam.

 When we last visited Amsterdam, we arrived the night before from Dublin.
 Thanks to the great train connection between Schiphol airport and the city center (about 30 minutes by metro), we started exploring the city very shortly after landing.

-We started this trip with a one and a half hour night boat tour on the Singelgracht canal that we booked with Blue Boat.
+Blue Boat.
 The tour is a great activity when arriving in Amsterdam to admire the city by night and from the canal, while spotting the places to visit over the next few days.

 Our itinerary started the next day at the Amsterdam Central station, easily accessible by metro or walking if you stay in the city center.